A low FODMAP pumpkin muffin in a hand

 • Pumpkin: I use pumpkin puree in these muffins.
 In the Netherlands, we don’t have canned pumpkin, so I made pumpkin puree from scratch.

-If you want to play it safe in the elimination phase, it’s best to choose the Kabocha pumpkin (Google it to see what it looks like).
-For 100 grams of pumpkin puree I needed about 200 grams of pumpkin cubes.
+If you have it available, you can use canned pumpkin as well.
+It is low FODMAP up to 75 grams per serving.
+If you want to make your own pumpkin puree, you can best choose the Kabocha pumpkin (Google it to see what it looks like).
+75 grams of Kabocha pumpkin per serving is low FODMAP.
+For 100 grams of pumpkin puree, I needed about 200 grams of pumpkin cubes.

 Four low FODMAP pumpkin muffins together